CharlieBarker/Melanoma-Resistance/README.md

 ## Overview

-This project examines the signaling and immune dynamics underlying drug resistance in melanoma, particularly in the context of ARID1A loss.
-Using **graph-theoretical and matrix factorization approaches**, the study uncovers actionable targets and resistance pathways.
+This project examines the signaling and immune dynamics underlying drug resistance in melanoma in the context of ARID1A loss.
+Using **graph-theoretical and matrix factorization approaches**, the study uncovers actionable resistance pathways.

 ### Key Findings:
 - **ARID1A-KO cells** sustain MAPK1/3 and JNK signaling post-treatment, bypassing feedback mechanisms.